Gongsta/Gongsta/README.md

 ## Hi there, I'm [Steven][website] 👋

-I'm an aspiring software developer based in 🌁 Montreal.
+I'm a Software Engineering student at the University of Waterloo.
 I work on some side projects and run a nonprofit called [Kurius][kurius].
+I'm interested in product management and software (learning firmware, AI and data structures and algorithms at the moment).

 ### Connect with me